MCA ANNOUNCES HIRING OF NEW EXECUTIVE DIRECTOR

-The Mohawk Council of Akwesasne is proud to announce the hiring of a new Executive Director to lead the organization.
+The Mohawk Council of Akwesasne (MCA) is proud to announce the appointment of Heather Phillips to the position of Executive Director, effective June 24, 2019.

 The Executive Director is responsible for directing day-to-day operations of the organization, providing strategic leadership to staff, improving community and external relations, assisting in governance implementation, managing risk, and promoting employee satisfaction.
 The Executive Director also ensures that the short and long-term goals of the organization and community are fulfilled.

 Heather Phillips was born and raised in Akwesasne.
 Along with her husband Darcy, she has two grown daughters, Jordan and Taylor, a granddaughter Darcie, as well as a dog and two cats that keep her company.

 Ms. Heather Phillips’ educational background includes: an Electronics Engineering Diploma from St. Lawrence College, an Honours Bachelor of Commerce degree with Laurentian University and the completion of the CGA-CPA designation.
 She is now completing her final course for a Masters of Business Administration.